Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-new-code.md

 ![VS Code showing the book.py class and a temporary file where Copilot is previewing unit tests](assets/copilot-in-projects/book-slash-tests-suggestion.png)
 *Fig. Copilot's UI to preview tests for the* `book.py` *file ([Full size image](assets/copilot-in-projects/book-slash-tests-suggestion.png))*

-If we feel like the tests presented are a good starting place, we can click "Accept" in the copilot chat to dismiss the chat window, then use `⌘S` (`CMD + S`) to save the new test file.
+If we feel like the tests presented are a good starting place, we can take steps to save the generated code.
+Since this branch doesn't have a `tests` folder yet, we should create a `tests` directory and an empty `__init__.py`.

+Once we have our file structure set up, we should  click "Accept" in the copilot chat to dismiss the chat window, then use `⌘S` (`CMD + S`) to save the new test file.
 We should see a pop up that allows us to choose the folder where we want to save the test file.

 We must carefully review the tests that Copilot generates for things like missing cases or tricky edge cases.
 We may get lucky and have all of our bases covered, but we'll often want to add or update the tests slightly.
 In our case, Copilot came up with 3 tests that nearly have us covered: